mangalam-research/wed/tech_notes.rst

 The ``url`` parameter is the URL where log4javascript will send the log messages.
 The ``headers`` parameter specifies additional headers to send.
-In particular this is useful when the receiver is an installation requiring that some anti CSRF token be set on HTTP headers.
+In particular this is useful when the receiver is an installation requiring that some anti-CSRF token be set on HTTP headers.

 Saving